Office of Residence Life and Housing

 Article II.
 Guest and Visitation Policy

-In the Villages, visitation is a matter of individual choice.
-The right of your roommate to have a reasonable degree of privacy has precedence over your right to have a guest.
-It is important for you and your room/suite mate(s) to discuss visitors and overnight guests, and arrive at an agreement acceptable to all of you within the following guidelines.
+In the villages, visitation is a matter of individual choice.
+The right of a roommate to have a reasonable degree of privacy has precedence over the right to have a guest.
+It is important that room/suitemate(s) to discuss visitors and overnight guests, and arrive at an agreement acceptable to all within the following guidelines.
 Visitation is defined as social visiting in student rooms.
 Abuse of the visitation policy will result in disciplinary action.
 Visitation does not permit the resident to provide housing, lodging, or residency for a guest other than as outlined in the Overnight Guest section.
-Residence Life staff members are not trained to conduct room inspections to see whether or not residents are in compliance with guest policies.
+Residence Life and Housing staff members are not trained to conduct room inspections to see whether or not residents are in compliance with guest policies.
 The staff will, however, confront any resident identified as being in violation of this policy.
-If you feel your rights have been violated because of abuse of guest policies, contact any Residence Life staff member.
+If a resident feels that his or her rights have been violated because of abuse of guest policies, contact any Residence Life and Housing staff member.

 Article III.
 Hall Sports Policy